 Every season I try to get out and about to central London to visit all the big stores such as Liberty, Selfridges, John Lewis and many more.
 I spend more or less a whole day walking around the shops trying not to buy anything.
-I do this to keep up with retail trends, store displays and what brands are stocked where.
+I do this to keep up with retail trends, store displays, and to see what brands are stocked where.
 Even if you don't go to London regularly you can easily replicate this in a town close to you.
-I also try to visit independent stores whenever I pass one and I take loads of pictures.
+I also try to visit independent stores whenever I pass one and I take lots of pictures.

 It can be great to be different but if you want to sell to large retailers it's important to think about where things will be displayed as perhaps making your packaging wider or taller will mean that your products can't be displayed next to the competition because they won't fit on the stores standard shelving etc.

-Below are a few images from my resent store visits with a few notes.
+Below are a few images from my recent store visits with a few notes.

-Sometimes it can be difficult what buyer to contact as departments are very varied and mixed now days.
+Sometimes it can be difficult to know what buyer to contact as departments are very varied and mixed nowadays.
 Pay attention to the department you just went into to try to figure out which buyer might be responsible for the area.

-In 'We Built This City' you can find books, games, ceramics, dog toys and pens all mixed in together.
+In 'We Built This City' you can find books, games, ceramics, dog toys, and pens all mixed together.

-In Liberty's stationery department there where art prints displayed with cards, notebooks and magnets and books with Liberty print soft furnishings.
+In Liberty's stationery department there were art prints displayed with cards, notebooks, and magnets and books with Liberty print soft furnishings.

-In John Lewis gift department you can find mugs, plant pots, gardening gloves, make-up bags, tea towels and watering cans all on the same display stand.
+In John Lewis's gift department you can find mugs, plant pots, gardening gloves, make-up bags, tea towels, and watering cans all on the same display stand.

 Large retailers stocking smaller brands